Behavioural Assessment - TZRD9030

 Learning outcomes

-8.5 Use the information derived from the above methods to formulate both in-depth, multi-factorial understandings of challenging behaviour and coherent assessments of appropriate goals and methods for repertoire development
+5) Use the information derived from the above methods to formulate in-depth, multi-factorial understandings of behaviours that challenge and skill repertoires.

 Notes